shyampundkar/loan-calculator/README.md

-Loan calculator
+#Loan calculator

-Calculator Information
+##Calculator Information
 The Loan Repayments Calculator calculates the repayment amount depending upon the repayment frequency requested, which is dependent upon amount, term and interest rate.

-Technologies:
+##Technologies:
-Language: Go V1.17
+-Language: Go V1.17
-CI/CD: Github actions
+-CI/CD: Github actions
-Lint: golangci-lint run
+-Lint: golangci-lint run

-How to use:
+##How to use:
 ReadMe int html format is available at https://learned-shell-332900.ts.r.appspot.com/